MeiJuneSpace/IDEA9103_WoogieBoogie_mwan3889_Audio_2024S1/README.md

 In the display(), the designer used push(), pop() and translate() to rotate corresponding rectangles.

 The updateAngle(amplitude) will rotate the rectangles based on the amplitude of the background music.
-You can see the effect by moving mouse up and down on the browser window to adjust the volume and experience the visual effect brought by volume adjustment of the rectangles.
+You can see the effect by moving mouse up and down on the browser window to adjust the volume and experience the visual effect brought by volume adjustment.
 ```
 // Define background big rectangles
 class FeatureRectangles {